kevinadityaikhsan/ecommerce-recommendation-system/readme.md

 ### **2.3.
 Solution statements**

-1. **Content-Based Filtering**: Analyze product attributes and customer preferences to suggest items similar to those they have purchased.
+1. **Content-Based Filtering**: Analyze product attributes and customer preferences to suggest products similar to those they have purchased.
-2. **Collaborative Filtering**: Leveraging patterns in customer interactions and purchase history, recommend products based on the behavior and preferences of similar users.
+2. **Collaborative Filtering**: Leveraging patterns in customer interactions and purchase history, recommend products based on the behavior and preferences of similar customers.

 ## **3. Data Understanding**